-The mahogany construction offers a darker tone, which complements its concert voicing, and a subtle body binding adds to the good looks.
+In our tests, we found that the mahogany construction offered a darker tone, which complements its concert voicing, and we have to say, the subtle body binding adds to its charming good looks.

 With a stylish finish like the Grace VanderWaal signature, the Fender Venice is a smashing option if you're looking for the plunk of a soprano uke, but don't mind paying a little more than the entry-level price bracket.

 The surf green option brings to mind iconic Fender solid-body electric guitars and is likely to be a talking point even if it's just hanging on the wall.
 As for how it plays, we found the slim 'C' neck to be incredibly comfortable, even if it's not quite in the same league as the Kalas and Martins of this world.

 What is the history of the ukulele?